Port Board of Commissioners

 Jack Ng

-Secretary, Representing District 1 (Freeland)
+Vice President, Representing District 1 (Freeland)

 Email: district1@portofsouthwhidbey.com

-Jack was born in a small village outside of Canton China.
-He, along with his family, immigrated to Anacortes in 1989.
-They worked hard as a family to learn the American way and eventually started their own family business.
-Jack and his family have successfully owned and operated three restaurants since 1999.
-Jack learned how to work in restaurants all throughout high school, and continued his hard work being a fisherman in Dutch Harbor, Alaska.
 As a resident of Whidbey Island since 1999, Jack has consistently influenced the community by being a leader.
 A devout Rotarian since 2008, he became President of the Rotary Club of South Whidbey in 2014, also holding various board positions throughout his time with the club.
-He spearheaded a fundraising wine club for the organization, and is very involved with the committee that plans the Rotary’s Annual Holiday Wine Tasting fundraiser.
+He spearheaded a fundraising wine club for the organization and is very involved with the committee that planned the Rotary’s Annual Holiday Wine Tasting fundraiser.
 Jack has helped raise over a hundred thousand dollars for the community’s benefit and improvement.

 Greg Easton